 A department chair shall discuss their proposed action concerning promotion and/or tenure with the faculty member before forwarding or declining to forward such recommendation to the dean.
 If the dean declines to endorse and forward a chair's recommendation concerning promotion and/or tenure, the dean shall discuss the reasons for the denial with the chair and the candidate before submitting the college recommendation to the chief academic officer.
-If the chief academic officer declines to endorse and forward a dean's recommendation concerning promotion and/or tenure, the chief academic officer shall discuss the reasons for the denial with the dean, the chair and the candidate before submitting the University recommendations to the Chancellor.
+If the chief academic officer declines to endorse and forward a dean's recommendation concerning promotion and/or tenure, the chief academic officer shall discuss the reasons for the denial with the dean, the chair and the candidate before submitting the chief academic officer shall discuss the reasons for the denial with the dean, the chair and the candidate before submitting the University recommendations to the Chancellor.
 All recommendations and documentation shall become part of the candidate's personnel file and as such, are accessible to the candidate.